tjstein/tjstein.com/_posts/2011-01-22-using-webfont-loader.markdown

 comments: true
 ---

 In the process of designing this site, I decided to use some custom fonts using the @font-face CSS attribute.
 In comparison to some of the other web font options (Cufon, sIFR, FLIR), the @font-face CSS method is simple, easy to implement and well supported in most modern browsers.
-Although the Google Font API is probably the most well-known web font library, I decided to roll my own kit from Font Squirrel and self-host the fonts.
-The really nice part about Font Squirrel is that they provide all of the different font formats (TTF, EOT, OTF, and SVG), compatible with every browser on the market.
+Although the <a href="http://code.google.com/apis/webfonts/" title="Google Font API" rel="external">Google Font API</a> is probably the most well-known web font library, I decided to roll my own kit from Font Squirrel and self-host the fonts.
+The really nice part about <a href="http://www.fontsquirrel.com/" title="Font Squirrel" rel="external">Font Squirrel</a> is that they provide all of the different font formats (TTF, EOT, OTF, and SVG), compatible with every browser on the market.

 For all of my H1-H6 headings, I use the following markup: